TheThingsIndustries/lorawan-stack-docs/doc/content/reference/configuration/the-things-stack.md

 ## Key Vault

-{{< distributions "Cloud" "Enterprise" >}} The key vault is used to store secrets, such as TLS certificates and the keys for encrypting LoRaWAN root keys in the database.
+{{< distributions "Cloud" "Enterprise" >}} The key vault is used to store secrets, such as TLS certificates and the keys for encrypting LoRaWAN® root keys in the database.
 These secrets can also be cached. {{% tts %}} supports keys stored in AWS Secrets Manager, or static configuration for development purposes.

 - `key-vault.provider`: Provider (`static` or `aws`)
 - `key-vault.static`: Static key encryption keys; values use hex encoding